Joint Extreme Summit

 Location: Rock Eagle 4-H Center’s Frank Fitch Pioneer Camp

-This 5-day, the 4-night experience offers military-connected teens an opportunity to grow and develop not only an appreciation for outdoor recreation but also as military youth.
+This 6-day, 5-night experience offers military-connected teens an opportunity to grow and develop not only an appreciation for outdoor recreation but also as military youth.
 Military-connected youth, 13–18 years old, will experience high adventure choices including kayaking, zip-lining, hiking, and challenge course.
-Youth participate in skill-building activities through archery, shotgun, .22 rifle, fishing, team challenges, and low ropes.
+Youth will participate in skill-building activities through bird identification, outdoor cooking and camping skills, fishing, team challenges, and low ropes.
 Teens will have opportunities to connect with other military youth from the southeast region of the United States while they roast marshmallows, swim, socialize around the campfire, and play basketball.
 Teens can share experiences while making new friends and experience rustic lodging with tent camping in the great outdoors at Frank Fitch Pioneer camp located at Rock Eagle 4-H Center.

 Parents will be responsible for:

-- Getting teen to/from Rock Eagle 4-H Center
+- Getting teens to/from Rock Eagle 4-H Center

 350 Rock Eagle Rd, Eatonton, GA 31024